-When Caden dies in an accident he is merged with a dungeon core in another world.
+When Caden dies in an accidental fall, he is merged with a dungeon core in another world.
 The problem with that?
-He still has a conscience, but the original dungeon core is still there in his mind, and it doesn't...
+The dungeon core wasn't dead, and he has share mind-space with it.

-Two human nations gain access to the dungeon and are not particularly pleased to share.
+He is on the border of two human nations who are not particularly pleased to share.

 A sentient plant race claims the dungeon as sacred ground.

-And, amidst the chaos, teams of adventurers just want to make a living.
+And, amidst the chaos, teams of adventurers just want to make a living and figure out how to deal with the latest challenge.

-This is a reworking, and eventual continuation, of my original novel into first person.
+This is a reworking, and continuation, of my original novel into first person.
+And it is going great!
+The writing is well past where my original novel got to.

 - Overall Score